 First things first: what is a credit score?
-A three digit number between 300 and 850 which rates individuals on their likelihood to repay debts.
+A three-digit number between 300 and 850 rates individuals on their likelihood to repay debts.
 This number ranges from poor (300-579) to excellent (850+).

 The most important factor in determining your score is whether or not you pay your bills.